hashicorp/packer/website/source/docs/builders/docker.html.md

 runner.
 To that end, Packer is able to repeatably build these containers using portable provisioning scripts.

-Dockerfiles have some additional features that Packer doesn't support which are able to be worked around.
-Many of these features will be automated by Packer in the future:

--   Dockerfiles will snapshot the container at each step, allowing you to go back to any step in the history of building.
-Packer doesn't do this yet, but inter-step snapshotting is on the way.

--   Dockerfiles can contain information such as exposed ports, shared volumes, and other metadata.
-Packer builds a raw Docker container image that has none of this metadata.
-You can pass in much of this metadata at runtime with `docker run`.

 ## Overriding the host directory

 By default, Packer creates a temporary folder under your home directory, and